Reviews You Can Rely On

 Battery

-Battery life is the Achilles heel of cordless stick vacuums.
+Battery life is the Achilles' heel of stick vacuums.
 Once we cut the cord, time is limited before the inevitable recharge occurs.
 None of the options offered a super impressive run time, and the time drastically dropped when we used special features like turbo.

 Measured Battery Runtime